 Finally, Oak Tree Road, just off the route.
 This is New Jersey’s true Little India.
 There are plenty of Indian grocery stores and supermarkets in my area, plus restaurants, but this was so much more.
 Plus stores selling saris, jewelry, religious items … we only touched a bit of it and will be back to explore it properly.

 Yes, we stopped for a spot of lunch — big samosas, mixed pakora and (not in the photo) a mango lassi.
 We had no idea where we “should” go, so we stopped at a small dive of a place.
 From our table, I watched one person press fresh sugar cane juice for a couple of customers.
 I wonder what that tastes like — Gatorade on steroids?We could have called it a day after close to 30 miles and hopped the train home at Metropark.
 But we kept going.
-We gave the Thomas Edison Center at Menlo Park (not to be confused with the National Parks Service site in West Orange) and rode on to Metuchen.
+We gave the Thomas Edison Center at Menlo Park (not to be confused with the National Parks Service site in West Orange) a miss and rode on to Metuchen.

 Oh, the Middlesex Greenway.
 This is what we wanted in some other spots — a wide rail trail with no traffic in sight!
 We left the East Coast Greenway here, turning right onto the Middlesex Greenway instead of left and going into Metuchen.
 We wanted to quickly check out the construction going on near the train station — lots of luxury apartments, plus a Whole Foods opening in October.
 Some locals think it’s too much, too many people.
 Apparently all the projects boast bike rooms, as if they were in hipster Brooklyn.